Engineering

 Redis keeps everything in memory, making it perfect for caches, user sessions, and real-time leaderboards.

 Real scenario: Your e-commerce site needs to cache product recommendations and shopping cart contents.
-Redis handles millions of operations per second.
+Redis handles very high operation volumes per second.

 Downsides: Memory-only storage (expensive), data loss risk, limited query capabilities